 For the Chief Musician.
 To the tune of “Mahalath.”
 A contemplation by David.

-1 The fool has says in his heart, “There is no God.”
+1 The fool has said in his heart, “There is no God.”

 They are corrupt and have done abominable iniquity.

 There is no one who does good.

 2 God looks down from heaven on the children of men,

 to see if there are any who understand,